shashank9666/shashank9666/README.md

 - 👋 Hi, I’m @shashank9666
 - 👀 I’m interested in AI,data science and machine leaarning,android and ios development,graphic design,animation and vfx,etc
-- 🌱 I’m currently learning computer science subjects
+- 🌱 I’m currently learning computer science subjects and design
 - 💞️ I’m looking to collaborate on github
 - 📫 How to reach me ...linkedin,insta,snap (links will be updated later)